marcantondahmen/automad-baker/README.md

-# automad-baker
+# Baker

-An elegant documentation and blogging theme for Automad.
+An elegant documentation and blogging theme for [Automad](https://automad.org) based on the official Automad documentation theme.